BabitMF/BabitMF.github.io/content/en/docs/bmf/api/encode_module/_index.md

 }

 ```
+> - channels: to set the channels for input audio
+>- bit_rate or b: to set the bit_rate for audio encode
+> - sample_rate: to set the sample_rate for audio encode
+> - atag: to set the atag for output stream

  - loglevel: without using the logbuffer of builder API, to set the ffmpeg av log level: "quiet","panic","fatal","error","warning","info","verbose","debug","trace"

- - threads: specify the number of threads for encoder, "auto" by default, and other for example: "threads": "2"

- - psnr: to set encoder provide psnr information

- - in_time_base: to set time base manually

- - vsync: to set the video sync method on frame rate, "auto" by default. and it can be "cfr", "vfr", "passthrough", "drop" similar as ffmpeg

- - max_fr: to set the frame rate

- - max_fr: to set the frame rate, similar as ffmpeg

- - qscal: to set the qscale for the encoder global_quality

- - vtag: to set the vtag for output stream

- - bit_rate or b: to set the bitrate for video encode

- - channels: to set the channels for input audio

- - bit_rate or b: to set the bit_rate for audio encode

- - sample_rate: to set the sample_rate for audio encode

- - atag: to set the atag for output stream

 ### Build-in Encode Module